 Once boarded, it is very easy and quick to stand up with the Tek RMD.
 The suspension system contains a gas spring mechanism that balances the weight of the user.
 Therefore, you only need a gentle pull to switch to a standing position.

 When standing, a joystick control allows the user to take his/her own path.
 A remote control allows the user to be free from the device – sit in a chair or sofa, or lay on the bed.
 The user can send the device away, and call it back using the remote control when needed.

 Standing up and health

-The benefits of standing for paraplegic people are well documented – including increased bone density, improved circulation, improved respiration, better skin health etc. Since the Tek Robotic Mobilization Device makes it quick and easy to stand up and sit down unassisted, users are encouraged to do this exercise countless times a day.
+The benefits of standing for paraplegic people are well documented – including increased bone density, improved circulation, improved respiration, better skin health etc. The Tek Robotic Mobilization Device makes it quick and easy to stand up and sit down unassisted.
+This ease of use encourages the users to do this exercise countless times a day.

 Correct standing position

 Not many devices can lift the user to a fully upright position.
 And walking aids like leg braces can only be used with canes or walkers, which means the user’s hands are occupied; holding the cane or walker.
 Typical house and work environments are not set up for paraplegic people.
-The Tek RMD holds the user in an upright position while leaving his hands free – allowing the user to perform daily tasks such as cooking, washing dishes, ironing, etc.
+The Tek RMD holds the user in an upright position while leaving his hands free.
+This allows the user to perform daily tasks such as cooking, washing dishes, ironing, etc.

 Dimensions and Weight